-We will also be introducing a postdoctoral fellowship opportunity in 2017 for doctoral graduates who are within one year of completing their PhD to give them the opportunity to consolidate their PhD through developing publications, their networks, and their research and professional skills.
+We have introduced a new postdoctoral fellowships scheme which is being administered through our network of Doctoral Training Partnerships (DTPs) and Centres for Doctoral Training (CDTs) for doctoral graduates who are within one year of completing their PhD to give them the opportunity to consolidate their PhD through developing publications, their networks, and their research and professional skills.
+This will be an annual competition and the closing date for the first round is 23 March 2018.
+Potential applicants should contact the participating DTPs and CDTs directly about this opportunity.